asyncapi/studio/docs/navigation.md

 - warnings (in yellow),
 - information (in blue),
 - hints (in green)
-by its title.
+...by its title.
 The description of the diagnostics with line number is displayed in a table.

 To the right side of the title bar there are three indicators of the Diagnostics window: